bipsec/bipsec/README.md

 </p>

 ## 🌟 Projects
- - Reputation Management System: Us medical reviews analysis and predicting appropiate service for users as well as doctors and nurse.
+ - Reputation Management System: Us medical reviews analysis and predicting appropriate service for users as well as doctors and nurses.
 Technologies used: [Python, Django, Machine Learning].
- - Word Sense Disambiguation: Detecting appropiate sense of a word in a context.
+ - Word Sense Disambiguation: Detecting the appropriate sense of a word in a context.
 Technologies used: [Natural Language Processing, Machine Learning].
- - Web Scraping Cron: Scraping data from various source and performing ETL operation via a schedular task.
+ - Web Scraping Cron: Scraping data from various sources and performing ETL operation via a scheduled task.
 Technologies used: [Python, Django, Selenium, Scrapy, PostgreSQL].
- - Blog App: It's a blog app where user can post as well as update the user details with pictures.
-Technologies: [Python, Django,SQLite]
+ - Blog App: It's a blog app where users can post as well as update the user details with pictures.
+Technologies: [Python, Django, SQLite]
- - Karukuthi Ecommerce App: An ecommerce app where user can buy products, add to carts, place an order and insert shipping address.
+ - Karukuthi E-commerce App: An e-commerce app where users can buy products, add to carts, place an order, and insert shipping address.
 Technologies: [ReactJS, NextJS, MongoDB]

 <!-- ## 🛠️ Screenshots of Project
 <img alt="Project Work" height="200" src="https://miro.medium.com/v2/resize:fit:828/1*oeyjen1fL_SdX2w2_TCS6A.gif" style="max-width: 100%; display: inline-block;"> -->

 ## 💻 Work Experience
-- Byte Trek Limited, [Software Engineer], [Feb, 2023 - Current]<br />
+- Byte Trek Limited, [Software Engineer], [Feb 2023 - Current]<br />
-  I am working with google business api where users post their reviews for the service the company provided.
+  I am working with google business API where users post their reviews for the service the company provided.
 After analyzing the review the user got a reply back from the system based on the type of the review.
 Technologies used: [Python, Django, Machine Learning].
-- W3 Engineers Limited, [Intern Software Engineer], [Dec 2022 - Feb,2023]<br />
+- W3 Engineers Limited, [Intern Software Engineer], [Dec 2022 - Feb 2023]<br />
-  Worked with data team and help to perform ETL operation and scraping resources from various sources.
+  Worked with the data team and help to perform ETL operations and scraping resources from various sources.
 Technologies used: [Python, Django, PostgreSQL].

 ## 🎓 Education
 - Sylhet Engineering College, [BSc in CSE], [08-06-2021]